dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-jpg2dcm/README.md

     Encapsulate JPEG image or MPEG2 video or MP4 video file into DICOM file.
-    DICOM attributes can be specified via command line (using -m option) or a XML file (using -f option) If both the options are specified, system will generate metadata first from sample metadata file then from file specified by user, then add the attributes specified individually on command line and lastly read the header from the file to get specific information in
+    DICOM attributes can be specified via command line (using -m option) or a XML file (using -f option).
+If both the options are specified, system will generate metadata first from sample metadata file then from file specified by user, then add the attributes specified individually on command line and lastly read the header from the file to get specific information in